tachyonlabs/Processing-Sketch-Slideshow-Python-Script-for-Windows/README.md

 I'm a volunteer at the [Idea Fab Labs](https://santacruz.ideafablabs.com/) maker/hacker/artspace here in Santa Cruz, and when I came in for my shift today, I was surprised to see a giant (six feet tall?
 I should have measured) glossy black monolith, with most of the front being a giant display, and with a Windows computer somehow built into it.
-I don't know where it came from, or what it had been doing in a previous life, but I was asked to write a script that would continuously cycle through and display all the Processing graphics and animations sketches in a sketchbook network folder, joining the Raspberry Pi Instagram [Slideshow](https://github.com/tachyonlabs/raspberry_pi_instagram_slideshow) and [Slide and Video Show](https://github.com/tachyonlabs/raspberry_pi_slide_and_video_show) installations I had previously done, in providing cool giant video displays for IFL open houses and other events, and making it easy for
+I don't know where it came from, or what it had been doing in a previous life, but I was asked to write a script for it that would continuously cycle through and display all the Processing graphics and animations sketches in a sketchbook network folder, joining the Raspberry Pi Instagram [Slideshow](https://github.com/tachyonlabs/raspberry_pi_instagram_slideshow) and [Slide and Video Show](https://github.com/tachyonlabs/raspberry_pi_slide_and_video_show) installations I had previously done, in providing cool giant video displays for IFL open houses and other events, and making it easy for